 The exact cause for myopia isn’t exactly known, but it is understood to be a genetic issue.
 During the developmental years, the eyes undergo a relatively massive amount of growth.
 In some individuals, this growth can cause the eye to actually grow in a way that results in too much distance between the front and back of the eyeball.
 This lengthened shape causes difficulty in the vision, distorting it and making objects difficult to see when they’re not up close.

 Some of the most common indicators of early myopia include:

 - The inability to see things that aren’t close

 Certain mild cases of myopia might not actually require that any corrective measure be taken.
 More severe cases, on the other hand, might require a solution like corrective lenses, or LASIK eye surgery to fully restore the vision.

-    New York Laser Vision offers a number of methods to control and correct myopia at its Brooklyn location, and our highly-trained staff will happily help you by designing a treatment plan that is customized to your specific needs, and built to help restore your vision so you can enjoy life once more.
+New York Laser Vision offers a number of methods to control and correct myopia, and our highly-trained staff will happily help you by designing a treatment plan that is customized to your specific needs, and built to help restore your vision so you can enjoy life once more.

 Every patient’s experience with myopia is different, so we’ll test your vision quality in order to figure out exactly what type of solution might be right for you.
 Our myopia control programs are designed to help slow the progression and development of myopia, helping to preserve your vision and preventing the issue from getting worse over the years.